seb-538/Marvelopedia/README.txt

 -To querry element from Marvel Api and add them to your database (only name and pictures url) you can execute "scripts/MarvelToSql".

--Set your certificat in the folder "scripts" and rename it "certificat.cer"
+-Set your certificate in the folder "scripts" and rename it "certificat.cer"